History

 Architecture

-Ultimately, until the last quarter of the 14th century, the church consisted of a two-aisle nave with six bays and an elongated chancel.
-After reconstruction at the end of the 14th century, when the third, very narrow northern aisle was added, the nave was 54.5 meters long and 19.3 meters wide.
+After the reconstruction from the end of the 14th century, when a third, very narrow northern aisle was added, the nave reached 54.5 metres in internal length and 19.3 metres in width.
 Due to the fact that it stood on the edge of the Vistula embankment, it received solid foundations and walls, the thickness of which in the chancel was 1.5 meters.
 The location also meant that a new entrance was created for the congregation, located in the third bay of the southern wall, counting from the west.
 The greatest architectural ornament of the nave was the beautiful, thirteen-axis western gable, which was 31 meters high and 19 meters wide (it is asymmetrical in relation to the chancel, which is clearly visible when looking from the altar steps towards the entrance).
 Its fine and dense vertical divisions were not broken by horizontal band friezes.
 The individual fields were divided by angular pinnacles, between which were pointed blendes.
+In addition, a small eastern gable of the nave was built, added to the southern buttress of the chancel arch, and a low porch was built on the western side.

 The elongated chancel of the church received three bays and a half octagonal closure.
 It was 22.9 meters long, 8.7 meters wide and 19.2 meters high.
 It was the first soaring interior in the Chełmno Land.
 The slim-proportioned choir was then a completely new phenomenon in the Gothic architecture of the Chełmno Land, starting a new stage, characterized by the constant increase in the height of the buildings.
 From the outside, the chancel was reinforced with buttresses.
 Its interior, once available only to monks, was topped with a cross-rib vault and a stellar vault in one bay.
 They were supported on carved corbels with shafts hanging on the walls.
 The wall shafts were created in two versions: the older one in the form of circular overhanging rollers on conical corbels with a spiral, floral and tracery decoration, and the younger one, where the shafts were arranged in bundles, five-fold, placed on corbels with a mermaid and a lion motif, and with tracery decorations.
 Different forms of the wall shafts and their suspension at different heights indicate that in the first phase, the vault was made in the first bay from the west and in the eastern closure.
 In the second phase, it was intended to install stellar vaults, but they were implemented in only one bay.